simon8800/top-battleships/THOUGHTS.md

 ## Approach

+6/29/24 - Getting the hang of testing and covering cases

+1. `Ship` class
+  - Move properties to private ✅
+  - Create getters ✅
+2. `Gameboard` class
+  - Check for ship in position ✅
+  - Prevent ships overlapping ✅

 6/26/24 - I'm going to start off by following the README instructions which are:

 1. Create `Ship` class/factory
+  - Ships can add their positions ✅
 2. Create `Gameboard` class/factory
+  - Place ships on gameboard ✅
+  - Receive attacks ✅
 3. Create `Player` class/factory

 ## Questions